 1 – Ladbrokes app

-There’s one of the widest choice of markets here and Ladbrokes tend to be the first, if not the only bookmaker to offer specific boxing based promotions to their existing customers.
+There’s one of the widest choices of markets here and the Ladbrokes app tends to be the first, if not the only bookmaker to offer specific boxing based promotions to their existing customers.
 Here’s a limited time offer that was readily available the last time we checked in, as an example.

-18+ Online and Mobile only.
-Odds subject to fluctuation.
+18+.
+Price subject to fluctuation, stake limits may apply.
 Limited Time only.
 T&Cs apply.

 Ladbrokes New Customer offer